Hrx4/Vahan/README.md

+# Instructions to run the app

+## For frontend
+1. npm install
+2. npm run dev

+## For backend
+1. cd backend
+2. npm install
+3. npm start

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.